babashka/neil/README.md

 - Add `build` feature which adds `:build` alias and vanilla `build.clj`
 - Better formatting of `deps.edn`, possibly using a formatter like `cljfmt`
 - Add `bb.edn`-related features for invoking `test` and `build` tasks

+## Contributing

+If this project shows potential to you, I'd be happy to discuss and receive contributions.

 ## Dev